The EU Competition Law Summer School

 To celebrate the 20th anniversary of the EU Competition Law Summer School we are planning a special anniversary guest lecture on the future of competition law.

-competition law experts sharing their insights with you in 2018:
+competition law experts sharing their insights in 2018 included:

 Unique multi-format learning and networking experience